BINARHO/impipe-frontend/README.md

 # impipe-frontend
-GUI using ZeroRPC, ElectronsJS, ReactJS and GoJS for the impipe project
+GUI for the `impipe` project using ZeroRPC, ElectronsJS, ReactJS and GoJS

 ## Implementation